summa-dev/summa-solvency/backend/README.md

 ```

 The contract Rust interfaces are built by the [buildscript](./build.rs) from the JSON ABI.
 The [Summa contract ABI json](./src/contracts/Summa.json) is updated when the contract is deployed from the [contracts subproject](./../contracts/README.md).

+## Example

+In the `example/verifying_inclusion.rs`, you can find code for verifying the `leaf_hash` on the user side.

+You can run the command like this:

+`> cargo run --example verifying_inclusion`

+The example will generate a proof for the user at index 0, and then it will pass only the `proof` data to the user side (within the same example file).

+On the user side, the proof is verified with the `leaf_hash` that is verified by the user themselves.